Channel your inner Dre with the best free recording software

 Thanks to advances in computer software, it has never been easier to make your own music from home or on the go, rather than in a pricey studio.
 When it comes to the search for a free and reliable Digital Audio Workstations (DAW) to record music, the internet has a number of terrible choices to offer.
-Free apps often come in one of three forms: gutted versions of premium software, fully functional trials of premium software, or standalone programs developed with the financial lure of proliferating malware and useless toolbars.

-Fortunately, a number of pretty awesome and reliable applications exist as well.
-The “freemium” software often lacks the advanced functionality of renowned programs such as Pro Tools, but still provides options for recording audio, adding layers upon layers of effects, and cutting waveforms, among other basic tasks.
-These free applications certainly can’t do it all, but for most users, a simple method for recording beats and acoustic guitar is enough.
-Below is our list of the best free recording software you can download, install, and immediately start using on your computer.
+Thankfully, a number of awesome and reliable applications exist as well.
+Though “freemium” software often lacks the advanced functionality of renowned programs like Pro Tools, it still provides options for recording audio, adding effects, and cutting waveforms, among other basic tasks.
+Below, we’ve compiled a list of the best free recording software you can download, install, and immediately start using on your computer.

-Presonus Studio One Free
+Presonus Studio One 3 Prime

-Presonus Studio One comes in four different versions.
-Studio One Professional, the most versatile incarnation of the bunch, costs around $450.
-Studio One Free, meanwhile, is the most stripped down and, as the name implies, it is free.
+Presonus Studio One 3 comes in four different versions.
+Studio One 3 Professional, the most versatile incarnation of the bunch, costs around $400.
+Studio One 3 Prime, meanwhile, is the most stripped down but, as the name implies, it’s free.

-Presonus designed Studio One Free for beginners and more-experienced DAW users who want to try out the software before doling out the cash.
-This means Studio One Free intentionally leaves out key features that typically come standard with the other versions.
+Presonus designed Studio One 3 Prime for beginners and more-experienced DAW users who want to try out the software before doling out the cash.
+This means Studio One 3 Prime intentionally leaves out key features that typically come standard with the other versions.
 Some of these features you can live without, such as the ability to directly export files to SoundCloud, while others hurt the usability of this program.
-For instance, not being able to import or export MP3 files or integrate third-party synthesizers and effects is a major crux.
-Disabling the use of outside effects hurts the program’s potential for long-term use, especially since Studio One Free comes with only eight onboard effects and one instrument.
+For instance, not being able to import or export MP3 files or integrate fancy synthesizers and effects is a bit problematic.
+Disabling the use of outside effects hurts the program’s potential for long-term use, especially since Studio One Prime comes with only eight onboard effects and one instrument.

-On the other hand, Studio One will never display a nag screen like other free recording programs, nor does it ever time out.
+On the other hand, Studio One will never nag you like other free recording programs, nor does it ever time out.
 The interface looks cleaner and runs smoother than most freeware because it’s not technically freeware, but rather the demo version of a reliable, high-end digital audio workstation.
-And despite its limitations, the free version includes unlimited audio and instrument tracks, latency compensation, time-stretching capabilities and other tools and features necessary for budding musicians to create layered, polished recordings.
+And despite its limitations, the free version includes unlimited audio and instrument tracks, latency compensation, time-stretching capabilities and other tools necessary for budding musicians to create layered, polished recordings.
+Just keep some MP3 conversion software handy.

 Download now for:

-Note: Update: Adjusted copy for both relevancy and accuracy.